 - Half-Human Hybrid: She's part fairy.

-- The Heroine: Sookie is the protagonist and main character of the show.
+- The Protagonist: Sookie is the main character of the show.

 - Heterosexual Life-Partners: With Tara.
 They have been best friends since childhood.